rocketbase-io/commons-asset/README.md

 Containing an all controllers for the rest implementation...

+**Hint:** The maximum fileupload size within a spring-boot application is by default just 1Mb you can change this via a property: **spring.servlet.multipart.max-file-size=5MB**

 ## commons-asset-s3

 Containing a communication layer with s3 in order to use it as file storage.